hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ![API info](./images/API-info.png)

 (**2**) From here, make sure you have the correct information.
-By default `API endpoint` should be set to `http://localhost:3001`, but you may need to replace `localhost`with your server IP address if you used a VPS and change the port if you adjusted the mapping on installation.
+By default, `API endpoint` should be set to `http://localhost:3001`, but you may need to replace `localhost`with your server IP address if you used a VPS and change the port if you adjusted the mapping on installation.

 The`apitoken` is whatever you set your security token as in the installation process.